andrew-s28/analysis-template/README.md

    install pre-commit hooks (if pre-commit is not installed, try `uv tool install pre-commit`)

-3. `git add notebooks/example.ipynb && git commit -m 'initial commit'`
+3. `git add notebooks/example.ipynb && git commit -m 'adds new notebook'`

    this command should fail, but generates a Python file using [jupytext](https://jupytext.readthedocs.io/en/latest/index.html).

-4. `git add notebooks/example.ipynb notebooks/python/example.py && git commit -m 'initial commit'`
+4. `git add notebooks/example.ipynb notebooks/python/example.py && git commit -m 'adds new notebook'`

    add and commit new Python file and updated notebook, this time the command should succeed.
 Note you may want to double check the files after step 2 to ensure they were generated and formatted correctly.